GNUnet 0.28.0-dev.2-27-gc87478450

 #define STUN_MAGIC_COOKIE

-Definition: nat_stun.h:34
+Definition nat_stun.h:34

 uint32_t magic

-Definition: nat_stun.h:46
+Definition nat_stun.h:46

 stun_trans_id id

-Definition: nat_stun.h:47
+Definition nat_stun.h:47

 uint32_t id[3]

-Definition: nat_stun.h:38
+Definition nat_stun.h:38

-References GNUNET_CRYPTO_QUALITY_NONCE, GNUNET_CRYPTO_random_u32(), stun_trans_id::id, stun_header::id, stun_header::magic, and STUN_MAGIC_COOKIE.
+References GNUNET_CRYPTO_random_u32(), stun_trans_id::id, stun_header::id, stun_header::magic, and STUN_MAGIC_COOKIE.

 Referenced by stun_dns_callback().